Blueberry Stuffed French toast takes a little longer than your regular French toast but it is so worth it!

-The recipe calls for 12 slices of “day old” bread — this means stale bread.
+Blueberry stuffed French toast calls for 12 slices of “day old” bread — this means stale bread.
 It didn’t specify what kind of bread, so I actually used egg bread, but you can use pretty much anything so long as it is thick when you cut it up.
 I got an unsliced loaf from my local grocery store, so I guessed and sliced up half the loaf as my 12 slices.
 I cut the section into cubes and left it out overnight to get that nice “stale” feeling.
+If you’re in a hurry, turn your oven on to 200°F and put the bread cubes in there for about 30 minutes to dry them out.

 The recipe also didn’t specify the size or kind of pan you were to use to “marinate” and bake, so I chose a pyrex 13″x 9″x 21″ dish, which ended up being just about perfect.